XijiaoLi/Paxospp/README.md

 $ cd Paxos-Cpp
 ```

-Under `Paxos-Cpp` folder, run the following commands to build the excutable using `cmake`:
+Go to the `Paxos-Cpp/example/` folder, and run the following commands to build the excutable using `cmake`:

 ```sh
 $ mkdir -p cmake/build